-3.14 Emission Point AA-003 is subject to and shall comply with all applicable requirements of 40 CFR Part 60, Subpart OOOOa - Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After September 18, 2015.
-Emission Point AA-003 is the collection of fugitive emissions components from equipment leaks at a well site.
+3.10 Emission Point AA-007 is the collection of fugitive emissions components from equipment leaks at a well site.
+As such, this emission point is subject to and shall comply with all applicable requirements of 40 CFR Part 60, Subpart OOOOa - Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After September 18, 2015.